MicrosoftDocs/azure-dev-docs/articles/java/ee/jboss-on-azure.md

 There are three hosting options for JBoss EAP on Azure: App Service, Azure Red Hat OpenShift, and Azure Virtual Machines/VM Scale Sets.
 All three solutions are jointly developed and supported by Red Hat and Microsoft.

-If you're interested in providing feedback or working closely on your migration scenarios with the engineering team developing the automated solutions, fill out this short [survey on JBoss EAP migration](https://aka.ms/jboss-on-azure-survey) and include your contact information.
+If you're interested in providing feedback or working closely on your migration scenarios with the engineering team developing JBoss EAP on Azure solutions, fill out this short [survey on JBoss EAP migration](https://aka.ms/jboss-on-azure-survey) and include your contact information.
 Our team of program managers, architects, and engineers will promptly get in touch with you to initiate close collaboration.

 ## JBoss EAP on Azure App Service